 We receive rewards and punishments for many behaviors.
 More importantly, once we experience that reward or punishment, we are likely to perform (or not perform) that behavior again in anticipation of the result.

-Psychologists in the late 1800s and early 1900s had a hunch that rewards and punishments were crucial to shaping and encouraging voluntary behavior.
+Psychologists in the late 1800s and early 1900s believed that rewards and punishments were crucial to shaping and encouraging voluntary behavior.
 But they needed a way to test it.
-And, they needed a name for the process in which rewards and punishments shaped voluntary behaviors.
-Along came Burrhus Frederic Skinner, the creator of Skinner’s box, and the rest is history.
+And they needed a name for how rewards and punishments shaped voluntary behaviors.
+Along came Burrhus Frederic Skinner, the creator of Skinner's Box, and the rest is history.

 What Is Skinner’s Box?